 If your pet regularly suffers from cold-like symptoms, rashes, or stomach ailments, there is a possibility that they are dealing with an allergic reaction.
-It is best to make an appointment at Cats & Dogs Animal Hospital in Long Beach to meet with our Vet for a checkup.
+It is best to make an appointment at Cats & Dogs Animal Hospital in Long Beach to meet with our veterinarians for a checkup.
 Pet Allergy symptoms require treatment in addition to discovering what trigger is causing the dog or cat to have distress.
-Read on to learn about common allergy symptoms, how to avoid reactions, and what our vet can do to help.
+Read on to learn about common allergy symptoms, how to avoid reactions, and what our veterinarians can do to help.request an appointment

 Common Allergic Reaction Symptoms

 The symptoms your pet will display if it is suffering from an allergy will depend on the trigger that causes reactions to occur.
 If your pet suffers from allergies to a specific food, they will likely have digestive troubles in the forms of vomiting, constipation, or diarrhea.
 If your pet has a skin allergy, they may deal with rashes, irritation, itchiness, or dryness.
 A pet with an environmental allergy, such as to dust or pollen, will likely have symptoms that mimic those present during a cold, such as sneezing, wheezing, eye discharge, or coughing.

 How To Help Your Pet Avoid Allergic Reactions